 When using panko breadcrumbs, soak the breadcrumbs in the buttermilk for a few minutes before adding them to the meat mixture.
 This will ensure that there are no crispy bits left in the cooked meatballs.

 Whenever I need to make any type of gluten-free meatballs I substitute ground Rice Chex for the same amount of breadcrumbs called for in a recipe.
-I soak the Rice Chex pieces in buttermilk for a few minutes before adding to the turkey mix.
+I soak the Rice Chex pieces in buttermilk for a few minutes before adding to the meat.

 I use a #40 scoop for larger meatballs.
+This one holds about 1 1/2 tablespoons.
 Using the larger scoop gives me about 28 to 30 meatballs.